ncosgray/region_settings/README.md

 *Parameters:*
 * `date` - The date to format.
 * `dateStyle` - Specify the date style.
 Defaults to `DateStyle.medium`.
+* `forceLocale` - Force a specific locale for formatting instead of using device region settings.

 *Example:*
 ```dart